 CityBridge constantly seeks out compelling thinking on education and education-related topics to guide our work and to form a basis for discussion with education champions in DC.
+Learn about the CityBridge Incubator and how you can apply here.
 Below are a few recommended readings.

 This report describes the need for race equity within education nonprofits specifically and provides rubrics for how to look at specific structures and activities within an organization along a continuum of “awake” to the need for race equity work, “woke” to the deeper structures, and doing the “work” of undoing systems of oppression.

 At age 11, Rodney Walker came to a stark realization: His life was not normal.
 In the past six years, he had been relocated 12 times, living sporadically in group homes and with foster families or relatives, and the emotional trauma of being separated from his family soon led Rodney down a tumultuous path.
 Wanting nothing more than to be reunited with his parents, he began acting out, and his grades and relationships suffered severely.
 Against difficult odds, Rodney Walker—now a successful entrepreneur and Yale University graduate—journeys from foster care to Ivy League excellence with a spirit of determination and a community of caring supporters.
 A New Day One chronicles his story and the unique challenges that children in foster care face.